-In addition to the core modules offered during the first trimester in Maastricht students will have the opportunity to enhance their knowledge about specific topics in the second trimester through a choice of one of eleven elective tracks.
-These eleven tracks are carefully selected to avoid overlap with the core programme, yet ensuring relevant contribution to the core programme.
+In addition to the core courses offered during the first trimester in Maastricht, students will have the opportunity to enhance their knowledge about specific topics in the second trimester by choosing one of eleven elective tracks.
+These eleven tracks are carefully selected to avoid overlap with the core programme, while ensuring relevant contribution to the core programme.

-This module is the third module of the elective track "Implementing innovations on a global scale".
+This is the third course in the elective track "Implementing innovations on a global scale".

-The module looks at different aspects of making innovations/interventions work in various contexts.
+The course looks at different aspects of making innovations/interventions work in various contexts.
 How to design innovations that work in different contexts?
 How to scale-up solutions that worked in other settings?
 How to adapt existing solutions to local contexts?
 What capacities and evidence are needed?
 Does it even make sense to search for universal solutions given the risk that they do not fit diverse local contexts?
 How to take users into account?
 How to take the interrelatedness of actors and issues into account?
 What technologies, services and policy strategies are needed to cope with the complexity of today’s interlinked healthcare challenges?
 Such questions constitute the emerging research field of innovation dynamics in global health.
-The module focuses on the role of technology, infrastructure, industry, local knowledge and guidelines for interventions that travel to different contexts and examines how actors have tried to take those aspects into account.
+The course focuses on the role of technology, infrastructure, industry, local knowledge and guidelines for interventions that travel to different contexts and examines how actors have tried to take those aspects into account.
 This includes reflections about how social scientists can intervene by means of research.
-The cases and literature will highlight the problem of making healthcare innovations work in other contexts from different angles and will show why the attempts so far often fail and analyze those which seem to be working or offer solutions that could work.
-It will become clear that we need to pay attention to underlying processes of innovation.
-We will discuss solutions that have been proposed by different actors and disciplines and reflect in practical terms about innovations by making use of the theoretical insights learned throughout the previous modules in this elective track.
+The cases and literature will highlight the problem of making healthcare innovations work in other contexts from different angles, why the attempts so far often fail and analyze those which seem to be working or offer solutions that could work.
+It will become clear that we need to pay attention to underlying innovation processes.
+We will discuss solutions that have been proposed by different actors and disciplines and reflect in practical terms about innovations by making use of the theoretical insights learned throughout the previous courses in this elective track.

-The two aims of the module are: Students should achieve the following:
+The two aims of the course are: Students should achieve the following:

 - to reflect on practical examples of making healthcare innovations work in different contexts and

-- to apply theoretical insights gained in the earlier modules (particularly MGh4010) to practical examples of healthcare innovations.
+- to apply theoretical insights gained in the earlier courses (particularly MGh4010) to practical examples of healthcare innovations.

 With regard to knowledge and insight: